Scottish Premiership: Is Hearts form a worry as Celtic win late and Rangers on roll under Danny Röhl?

 "We look forward to going again next week."

-Hearts face Motherwell and Kilmarnock before a trip to Celtic Park on December 7.
+Hearts face Motherwell and Kilmarnock before a trip to Celtic Park on December 7, live on Sky.

-"It's one win in four for Hearts, which will be a slight concern.
+"It's one win in four for Hearts, which will be a slight concern," Boyd added.

 "The two players that have had rave reviews, Alex Kyziridis and Claudio Braga, they weren't on it today.
 They had lovely touches, but never really created much.